 once you've secured your influencer relationship, it's critical to not move forward until you've put a strong strategy in place to ensure results and a positive ROI for both parties!
 A truly savvy strategy should include success driving criteria that guides your campaign objectives, specific to the involvement of the influencer.

-According to the AMA's article we've quoted here, website traffic is getting harder to come by every day and they belive we’re in the midst of a digital marketing sea change.
+website traffic is getting harder to come by every day and they believe we’re in the midst of a digital marketing sea change.
 One that will compel businesses to reassess their assumptions about how to approach digital marketing.
-The reckoning marketers have to face is the disappearance of web traffic from three main forces they've outlined, here:
+The reckoning marketers have to face is the disappearance of web traffic from three main forces they've outlined, here!

 Potential new customers come from all walks of life.
 Even though company officials may not see them in person in brick-and-mortar stores, it is still important to note that some customers may have disabilities that affect their web browsing experience.
 Stay up to date on how the Americans with Disabilities Act may affect your website.